The Investment Governance Service

-This fee is paid by the trust rather than the trustee.
-The minimum is $3,600 per year (billed quarterly), and for trusts with value above $10m a reduced retainer is often proposed.
+Our annual fee is 0.10% of the trust capital or $5,000 per year, whichever is greater.
+In most cases this fee is paid by the trust rather than the trustee.
+For trusts with a value above $25m a reduced retainer is often proposed.
 In some rare cases the 0.10% fee may be increased based on the complexity of the case.

 Not only does this firm understand the fiduciary duty issues thoroughly; they are enormously helpful in applying the standards of care to a particular situation.
 Perhaps most helpful is their willingness to accommodate our schedule.
 Overall a very positive experience and an excellent work product.

 I had a nagging feeling that the investment manager the prior trustee was using wasn't very good, but I could never prove it.
 It was helpful to have Anodos do a thorough, independent review of the facts.

 CPA and Trustee